Joseph Edward Duncan: Early life and criminal history

 Duncan had a long history as a violent sexual predator.
-He committed his first recorded sex crime in 1978, when he was 15 years old.
+He committed his first recorded sex crime in 1978 when he was 15 years old.
 In that incident, he raped a 9-year-old boy at gunpoint.
 The following year, he was arrested for driving a stolen car.
 He was sentenced as a juvenile and sent to the Jessie Dyslin Boys Ranch in Tacoma, where, according to a report by the Associated Press, he told a therapist assigned to his case that he had bound and sexually assaulted six boys.
 He also told the therapist that he estimated that he had raped 13 younger boys by the time he was aged 16.

-In 1980, Duncan stole a number of guns from a neighbor and abducted a 14-year-old boy, raping him at gunpoint.
-He was sentenced to 20 years in prison for this crime, but was released on parole in 1994 after serving 14 years.
+In 1980, Duncan stole several guns from a neighbor and abducted a 14-year-old boy, raping him at gunpoint.
+He was sentenced to 20 years in prison for this crime but was released on parole in 1994 after serving 14 years.
 While out on parole, Duncan is known to have lived in several places in the Seattle area.
 He was arrested again in 1996—this time for marijuana use—and released on parole several weeks later with new restrictions.
 Authorities believe that Duncan murdered Sammiejo White and Carmen Cubias in Seattle in 1996 and Anthony Martinez in Riverside County, California, in 1997, during his parole period; however, both those cases went cold and were not tied to Duncan until after his arrest in the Groene case.
 Duncan was arrested in Missouri and returned to prison in 1997 after violating the terms of his parole; he was released from prison on July 14, 2000, with time off for good behavior and moved to Fargo, North Dakota.

 In March 2005, Duncan was charged with the July 3, 2004, molestation of two boys at a playground in Detroit Lakes, Minnesota.
 On April 5, 2005, he appeared before a Becker County judge, who set bail at US$15,000.
 A Fargo businessman, with whom Duncan had become acquainted, helped him post bail.
 However, Duncan skipped bail and disappeared.
-On June 1, a federal warrant was issued for Duncan's arrest on the charge of "unlawful flight to avoid prosecution."
+On June 1, a federal warrant was issued for Duncan's arrest for the "unlawful flight to avoid prosecution."